vaskopavic/vaskopavic.com/src/content/blog/exploring-sessions-in-nestjs.md

 ---
-title: Exploring Sessions in NestJS
+title: "Exploring Sessions in NestJS"
-description:
-  Unravel the power of NestJS sessions using the 'express-session' package.
-  Elevate user authentication, secure data storage, and prevent loss in your apps.
+description: "Unravel the power of NestJS sessions using the 'express-session' package.
+Elevate user authentication, secure data storage, and prevent loss in your apps."
 cover: "../../assets/blog/nestjs_thumbnail.jpg"
-coverAlt: "Image of a NestJS' logo with a cat in the background"
+coverAlt: "Image of NestJS' logo with a cat in the background"
-category: Blog
+category: "Blog"
 createdAt: 1690066800
 ---